nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 If double-clicking the application does not work:
   * Copy the file to the folder you want to use as the _home folder_ for your WIFE.
-  * Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar wife.jar` command to run the application.<br>
+  * Open a command terminal, `cd` into the folder you put `wife.jar` in, and use the following command to run the application.<br>
+  `java -jar wife.jar`
 </div>

-A GUI similar to the below should appear in a few seconds.
+A _GUI_ similar to the below should appear in a few seconds.
    ![Ui](images/UG/Ui_current.png)
 The main application consists of 3 components, namely:
 * Food List